DirtyHairy/node-libxl/README.md

 Errors are handled by throwing exceptions.

-Functions that return multiple values by reference in C++ (like Book::dateUnpack) return a object with the return values as properties.
+Functions that return multiple values by reference in C++ (like Book::dateUnpack) usually return a object with the return values as properties.

-See 'Differences...' below for a more detailed description of the methods whose behavior differs from their C++ counterpart.
+If in doubt on how to call a method, please check the specs in the `spec` directory for invocation examples.
+Every methods is covered with at least one tests.

 **IMPORTANT:** The Javascript API enforces the types defined in its C++ counterpart for all function arguments; there is no implicit type casting.
 For example, passing a number to Sheet::writeStr will throw a TypeError instead of silently converting the string to a number.

-## Coverage

-The bindings cover the current (version 3.5.4) libxl API completely.

-## Implementation details and differences w.r.t. the C++ API

-### Asynchroneous variants of libxl calls
+## Asynchroneous variants of libxl calls

 The async variants of libxl calls implement the standard Node.js API for async functions: a callback is passed as last argument which is called once the